Philanthropist devoted to helping children dies at 82

 "She loved to decorate," O'Sullivan-McCarthy said, noting that her lawn filled with Halloween decorations attracted children and adults alike "by the bus loads" with blowup figures, lights, ghosts and other figures.
 She said at Christmas her mother always had Santa with his sleigh and reindeer on the roof as well.

-"She had an angel room, a snowman room, even the kitchen was decorated," said O'Sullivan-McCarthy.
+"She had an angel room, a snowman room, even the kitchen was decorated," O'Sullivan-McCarthy said.

-"She just loved the holidays," said O'Sullivan-McCarthy.
+"She just loved the holidays," O'Sullivan-McCarthy said.
 "It brought her joy.
 She loved making children happy."

-O'Sullivan was buried at the Cemetery of the Holy Rood in Westbury with her late husband, Kevin, and their children, Colleen, who died at age 6 in 1968; Kevin, who died at 17 in 1977; and Terence, who died at age 11 in 1978.
+O'Sullivan was buried at the Cemetery of the Holy Rood in Westbury with her late husband and their children, Colleen, who died at age 6 in 1968; Kevin, who died at 17 in 1977; and Terence, who died at 11 in 1978.
 She is survived by O'Sullivan-McCarthy, her husband, Barry, and her children, Colleen McKenna, 11, and James McKenna, 9, as well as by her sister Elaine Herber and her husband, Richard, of Smithtown.
-She was predeceased by sisters Joan Greene and Doris Baffi.
+She was preceded in death by sisters Joan Greene and Doris Baffi.

 Comments